Kate Paye

-Katherine Anne Paye (born March 6, 1974) is a former collegiate and professional basketball player.
-She is currently the women's basketball associate head coach at Stanford University.
+Katherine Anne Paye (born March 6, 1974) is an American former collegiate and professional basketball player who is currently the head coach of the Stanford Cardinal women's basketball team.

 Early life and college career

 Paye was born at the medical center of Stanford University's hospital, and was raised in Woodside, California in a family of Stanford student-athletes.
 Both of her parents, her sister and brother all went to the school.
 Her father was a running back for Stanford's football team while her brother John was a guard for Stanford's basketball team and quarterback for the Cardinal in the mid-1980s, and later was her basketball coach at Menlo School.
 At Menlo, Kate led the team to three consecutive California Interscholastic Federation Division V state basketball championships from 1989 to 1991.

 After high school, she was recruited by (and turned down) Harvard University, Princeton University and Dartmouth College.
 Stanford never recruited her, so Paye attended its women's basketball team training camp as a walk-on and tried out.
 She was accepted and won a spot as a point guard on the team.

 In her freshman year in 1992, she played on Stanford's 1992 championship team and earned a scholarship for the following year.

 She graduated in 1995 with a Bachelor of Arts degree in political science.